History of Delta Air Lines: 1980s

 Delta launched its first frequent flyer program in 1981 which became the SkyMiles program in 1995.
 In 1982, the airline acquired its first Boeing 737s.
 Also in December 1982, Delta took delivery of its first 757 and 767–200, named the Spirit of Delta, which was paid for "by voluntary contributions from employees, retirees and Delta's community partners."
 The effort, called Project 767, was spearheaded by three Delta flight attendants to show the employees' appreciation to Delta for solid management and strong leadership during the first years following airline deregulation."
 The airplane remained in the Delta fleet until 2006, and was repainted in a commemorative paint scheme and toured the country to celebrate the airline's 75th anniversary in 2004.
-In 1987, Delta merged with Western Airlines, and Ron Allen became CEO of the combined airline.
+In 1987, Delta merged with Western Airlines, inheriting Western's hubs in Salt Lake City and Los Angeles, while Ron Allen became CEO of the combined airline.
 Trans-Pacific service began in 1987 (Atlanta-Portland, Or.-Tokyo).

 1990s

 In 1990, Delta became the first U.S. airline to operate the McDonnell Douglas MD-11 aircraft, leasing two from Mitsui.

 Delta expanded dramatically by purchasing most of Pan Am's European routes after Pan Am declared bankruptcy in 1991.
 Delta initially explored a joint divvying-up of Pan Am's assets with United Airlines where Delta would take over the New York-based European operations and United would take over the Miami-based Latin American operations, but the two carriers reached a major disagreement over which would assume the Pan Am Miami-London route.
 On 1 September, Delta acquired Pan Am's East Coast and European routes including intra-European routes from the Frankfurt hub, (IGS routes to and from Berlin were acquired by Lufthansa) and assumed a controlling interest in the remainder of Pan Am, which continued to operate routes from Miami to London, Paris and Latin America.
 The total price for these assets was $1.3 billion.

-Although Delta initially promised further equity injections to keep Pan Am afloat, it decided not to do so a month later, which forced Pan Am to cease operations on 4 December 1991.
+Although Delta initially promised further equity injections to keep Pan Am afloat, it decided not to do so a month later, which forced Pan Am to cease operations on December 4, 1991.
 United purchased the remaining assets of Pan Am a few days later, including transatlantic routes from Miami, for a total of $135 million.

 The Pan Am creditors' committee sued Delta for more than $2.5 billion on 9 December.
 In December 1994, a federal judge ruled in favor of Delta, concluding that it was not liable for Pan Am's demise.